-When I say “all we did was to simply update” the Java that underlies CF, you may have lots of questions about that. 🙂 Here’s good news, when the most recent Java updates (212 for Java 8, and 4 for Java 11 at the time of this writing) came out in April, I did a blog post where I addressed typical questions you may have about updating the JVM, including:
+When I say “all we did was to simply update” the Java that underlies CF, you may have lots of questions about that. 🙂 Here’s good news, I have done various posts that help with this, including one announcing some recent Java updates and where I addressed typical questions you may have about updating the JVM, including:

 - where to download the latest Java updates, from Adobe (and why)